 Set your software localization project to "Public" to crowdsource the translation of your strings.
 You will get a link that you can share in order to invite people to enroll as contributors.

-Automatic Translation offers the possibility to work with the Google and Microsoft machine translation engines, in order to automatically fill in missing translations.
+Automatic Translation offers the possibility to work with the machine translation engines from Google, Microsoft and DeepL, in order to automatically fill in missing translations.